HMO (House in Multiple Occupation)

 Discretionary ‘Selective’ Licensing is where a local authority can choose to licence all privately rented property (whether House in Multiple Occupation (HMO) or not) in areas where specific problems have been identified, such as areas of low demand and/ or antisocial behaviour.

-Who is responsible for applying?
+Who is responsible for applying for the HMO licence?

 The person responsible for applying for a licence is the person having control of, or the person managing the property i.e. the landlord who lets the property and collects the rent.